Maciag312/architectureportfolioreact/README.md

 http://krzysztofprzybylo.bmaciag.pl/

-Minimalistic looking architect's portfolio with the use of react & redux in order to view components dynamically and manage state.
+Minimalistic looking architect's portfolio with the use of react & redux to view components dynamically and manage states.
 Images and schemes are lazy loaded.